OpeningDesign/OD_Library/BIM/Workflow/OD Workflows.md

- - Revit Specific..
+ ### Revit Specific

 - Try not to use the following, if possible...
 	1. Dumb text notes.
 Prioritize the following instead.
 		- 1st priority: Material Tags
 		- 2nd priority: "OD_Keynote_Text Only" generic annotation
 		- 3rd priority: dumb text
 	2. Detail Lines and Detail Items.
 		- Use 3D objects as much as possible
 	3. override graphics view by element
 		- use Visibility/Graphic Overrides for Categories instead, or better yet, use View Templates
 	4. Paint a material on an object. (apply a material via a type, or to entire object)

+### FreeCAD Specific

+- Export IFC files very soon and very often, test them in [IFC++](https://ifcquery.com/) first, then in Revit.
+Detect issues early
+- Use simple extrusions as much as possible (Arch Wall/Structures/Panels or Part Extrude)
+- Objects exported as IFC structural elements (beams, columns) often give problems in Revit.
+If needed, use BuildingElement Proxies (Will come as generic models, Revit won't apply any transformation on them)
+- Keep list of materials clean, merge duplicates, make sure all objects have a material

 ### File Management